 Nowadays, it’s observed that people from all around the world are taking major steps to steps to recycle rainwater and use it in their homes and become environmental-friendly.
 The practice of rainwater harvesting also reduces the resources needed to bring water to your home and decreases the amount of your water bill.

 Benefits of rainwater harvesting

 - The process of collecting rainwater at home is absolutely free, and all that’s required is a method to harvest the falling rainwater into a cistern or tank for storage and later use.

-- Storing and collecting rainwater reduces your overall water bill, which is annually paid to the municipal corporations.
+- Storing and collecting rainwater reduces your overall water bill, which is annually paid to municipal corporations.

 - There is a high dependence on imported water for people residing around societies or apartment communities.
 The act of collecting rainwater reduces the dependency on imported water, along with the cost.

 - The design, creating, and installing rainwater collection systems can generate employment opportunities and push future economic growth.

 - During the summer season, the water saved from rainwater collection can be used for critical and emergency situations.

 Most of the commonly-used techniques of rainwater harvesting are:

 - Rain barrel:

 - Rainwater collection system:

 There’s also the option of installing a rainwater collection system, which contains large tanks and is placed underground.
-During rainfall, the water enters the collection system, gets filtered, and stored in the tank.
-And, you can pump the water out during the time of need.
+During rainfall, the water enters the collection system, gets filtered, and is stored in the tank.
+And, you can pump the water out during times of need.